bgeils/bgeils.github.io/portfolio.md

 Having reviewed the companies attending my university's career fair I booked a flight to UCLA to attend theirs with a focus on gettin a technology internship.
 While boarding the flight I recieved the email from UCLA's career staff stating I was not to attend the fair less I was an enrolled UCLA student.
 The wheels sputtered up and I was on my way to California from small town Iowa.
 With a bit of luck I was able to get into the fair and landed interviews over the next few months with Palantir, Google, Microsoft, American Express, IBM, SpaceX and Bloomberg.

 I wrote a blog post shortly after [here](http://brendongeils.com/Following-passions/).

-#### Sodima Solutions

-At Sodima I began as CTO with a complete focus on the technical side.
-Over time I grew into the CEO role which allowed me the opportunity to strike conversation which were the end state of the technical products and services we were creating.
-18 months later we closed the company after over 100,000 in revenue.
-The real value I took away was the knowledge of how to build and sustain a technical company.

 #### Hackathons